Who will pull the curtain on the first gas-electric 18 wheeler/excavator/locomotive

 What’s the problem holding you back folks?
 The transport world waits for this.
 If you can show that it works well, you have a new iPhone as this will sell like crazy.

-I am not a mechanical engineer but there are many out there who are.
-Get up and going.
+I am not a mechanical engineer but many out there are.
+Get up and go.
 I want to see some of you guys getting rich while the world gets rid of diesel.

 2 replies